grafana/clickhouse-datasource/README.md

 Imported dashboards can be found in Configuration > Data Sources > select your ClickHouse data source > select the Dashboards tab to see available pre-made dashboards.

+We distribute the following dashboards with the plugin.
+These are aimed at assisting with support analysis of a ClickHouse cluster and do not rely on external datasets.
+The querying user requires access to the `system` database.

+1. Cluster Analysis - an overview of configured clusters, merges, mutations and data replication.
+2. Data Analysis - an overview of current databases and tables, including their respective sizes, partitions and parts.
+3. Query Analysis - an analysis of queries by type, performance and resource consumption.

 ### Using Ad-Hoc Filters

 By default, Ad-Hoc filters will be populated with all Tables and Columns.
 If you have a default database defined in the Datasource settings, all Tables from that database will be used to populate the filters.
 As this could be slow/expensive, you can introduce a second variable to allow limiting the Ad-Hoc filters.
 It should be a `constant` type named `clickhouse_adhoc_query` and can contain: a comma delimited list of databases, just one database, or a database.table combination to show only columns for a single table.